Proven-Paradox/shaper-system/Handbook.md

 Cost: 7 HP  (Optional +4 HP, see Effect)
 Damage: x2 (Physical)
 Effect: This Spell targets the opponent's Physical Defense rather than Mental Defense.
 If you increase the cost by 4 HP, you may use this Ability at Medium Range.
-Description: A powerful and unusual melee-ranged Spell.
-This could be channeling blood magic, diverting energy to weapons for a powerful strike, charging a melee weapon with spiritual power, or something similar.
+Description: A powerful and unusual short-ranged Spell, which can be used from a greater distance at greater cost.
+This could be channeling blood magic, diverting energy to weapons for a powerful strike, charging a weapon with spiritual power, or something similar.

 #### Carry
 Attack